-Checkout does not create a new directory structure,
+Checkout does not create a new directory structure, but switch your working tree to the desired revision.

 For example - switch whole tree to v3.5.13-sru branch: